Thomas Dähne

-Thomas Dähne (born 4 January 1994) is a German professional footballer who plays as a goalkeeper for club 1860 Munich.
+Thomas Dähne (born 4 January 1994) is a German professional footballer who plays as a goalkeeper for club 1.
+FC Heidenheim.

 Club career

 Dähne joined the youth set-up of Red Bull Salzburg from TSV 1860 Rosenheim, and he advanced through the club's youth system, making his debut for the second team as a stand in for first-choice goalkeeper Niclas Heimann in a 5–0 win against TSV St. Johann in Regional League West on 29 April 2010.
 Dähne established himself in the first team of FC Liefering—Red Bull's feeder team—during the 2012–13 season, which he finished by making his Austrian Football Bundesliga debut for Red Bull Salzburg in a 3–0 win against Austria Wien on 26 May 2013.

 On 10 August 2015, Dähne joined Veikkausliiga club HJK Helsinki for the remainder of the season.
 In October of the same year, HJK asserted their option of keeping him under contract for the 2016 season.

 On 23 November 2017, he signed a two-and-a-half-year deal with Wisła Płock.

 Since 2020, Dähne has played for Holstein Kiel in 2.
 Bundesliga.
 The club won the promotion to Bundesliga for the 2024–25 season, and Dähne made his Bundesliga debut on 16 February 2025, in a match against Eintracht Frankfurt.

 In June 2025, Dähne signed with 1860 Munich in 3.
 Liga.

+On 15 July 2026, Dähne moved to 1.
+FC Heidenheim in 2.
+Bundesliga on a two-year contract.